 Royal Deeside, as the name suggests, boasts very strong royal connections.
 Queen Victoria’s love for Scotland led to her husband, Prince Albert, building Balmoral Castle as a Scottish holiday retreat in the mid 19th century.
-When not in use, you can visit this wonderful castle throughout the year and when better to visit than during 2012, HM The Queen’s Diamond Jubilee?
+When not in use, you can visit this wonderful castle throughout the year.

 Why not explore the truly spectacular landscape of Aberdeen City and Shire by following the Victorian Heritage Trail and discover why Queen Victoria fell in the love with the area and described it as her “dear paradise in the Highlands”?